Superkai017/Final_Project_Web_development/readme.md

-# LUMĒ — Simple Shopping Cart Website
+# SneakerVault - An Online Sneaker Marketplace

-LUMĒ is a clean, responsive shopping cart website built with pure HTML, CSS, and JavaScript — no frameworks or build tools required.
+SneakerVault is a clean, responsive sneaker shopping website built with pure HTML, CSS, and JavaScript — no frameworks or build tools required.
 The project was designed as a hands-on web development exercise covering the core concepts of DOM manipulation, dynamic rendering, and client-side data persistence.
 Users can browse a curated product catalog, filter items by category, add products to their cart, adjust quantities, and proceed through a full checkout flow.
 All cart data is automatically saved to the browser's LocalStorage, meaning items are preserved even after the page is refreshed or closed.
 The interface features a dark mode toggle, smooth CSS animations, popup notifications, and a fully responsive layout that works seamlessly on mobile, tablet, and desktop screens.
 The checkout page includes a shipping and payment form with a success modal that confirms the order upon completion.
 The codebase is intentionally kept simple and well-organized across separate files for structure, styling, and logic, making it easy to read, extend, and learn from.

 ---